reeshuffled/reeshuffled.github.io/_posts/2023-09-13-Ginger-and-Peach-Tea-Mocktail.md

 ---
+description: A fruity, carbonated mocktail with nice ginger flavor.
 layout: post
+links:
+  citations: []
+  external: []
+  internal: []
+publish_datetime: '2023-09-13T07:34:47-04:00'
+slug: ginger-peach-tea-mocktail
 tags:
 - Cocktails/Mocktails
 - '2023'
 title: Ginger and Peach Tea Mocktail
-slug: ginger-peach-tea-mocktail
-description: A fruity, carbonated mocktail with nice ginger flavor.
 type: recipe
-publish_datetime: '2023-09-13T07:34:47-04:00'
-links:
-  internal: []
-  external: []
 ---

 This fizzy, fruity, and sweet mocktail goes great with a picnic or any kind of summer vibe.